-Financial services provided via post, telephone or internet pose greater challenges for customer identification and AML/CFT purposes.
-Licensees must establish procedures to prevent the misuse of technological developments in money laundering or terrorist financing schemes.
-Licensees must also ensure that they comply with any e-commerce laws and/or CBB Modules issued from time to time.
+Financial services provided using digital channels or internet pose greater challenges for customer identification and AML/CFT purposes.
+Licensees must identify and assess the money laundering or terrorist financing risks relevant to any new technology or channel and establish procedures to prevent the misuse of technological developments in money laundering or terrorist financing schemes.
+The risk assessments must be consistent with the requirements in Section FC-C.2.